OpenDSA/OpenDSA/RST/en/Blockchain/ProofOfStake.rst

-For proof of stake algorithms, when an individual is investing in more cryptocurrency, they must put some percentage of their coin in for exchange for a chance to be selected for the validation committee.
+For proof of stake algorithms, when an individual is investing in more cryptocurrency, they must put some percentage of their coin in exchange for a chance to be selected for the validation committee.
 This exchange is a holding similar to investing in stocks.
 The user may get this back when they attest for the right blocks in the currency.